“A skeptic is one who prefers beliefs and conclusions that are reliable and valid to ones that are comforting or convenient…” — Steven Novella

 4) Strive to be a Freethinker

 Develop the skills of a healthy, open-minded skeptic.
 Become a freethinker.
 Learn how to see things from all angles.
-Again, learn to apply the scientific method to your thinking.
+Learn to apply the scientific method to your everyday thinking.

 A Skeptical Mindset And the Scientific Method

-Skepticism is the process of applying reason and critical thinking to determine validity.
+Skepticism is applying reason and critical thinking to determine validity.
 It’s the process of finding a supported conclusion, not the justification of a preconceived conclusion.
 This is also the basis of the scientific method.

 What is the Scientific Method?